Beautiful firetail: Behaviour

 The beautiful firetail mainly feeds on grass seed and Casuarina and Melaleuca seeds.
 It can also be found in association with Banksia ericifolia heathland in coastal New South Wales.
 Small insects and snails occasionally complement this herbivore diet.
 The birds are usually found in pairs or forming small groups of up to 20 individuals.

 Reproduction

 In the breeding season lasting from October to January, the beautiful firetail nests in dense foliage near the ground.
 The nest is made of grass and thin twigs, its insides are covered in feathers.
 It is bottle-shaped with a long tunnel-like entrance on one side leading to a spherical nesting chamber.

 Both parents build the nest together, brood the five to eight egg clutch for about 20 days, and feed the hatched chicks, which leave the nest after about another 20 days.
 After another four weeks the chicks are left to their own devices and reach sexual maturity at about nine to twelve months of age.

-In popular culture

-The Australian "Firetail" wine brand is named after this species.